Nordes/NewRelic.AzureStorageQueueSize.Plugin/README.md

 | license_key                                       | string | NewRelic license key (Available from NewRelic site)    |

 # Todo's
-* Add an image with new relic graph for Insights and Plugin
 * Add an image with new relic example on alert
 * Change the GUID of the plugin to have something shorter?
 * Add more content to this file (configuration, etc.)